raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ```

 We now have a function, `automate`, that takes a data description of a finite state automaton/recognizer, and returns a Javascript recognizer function we can play with.

+---

+### a more specific problem statement

+Given our language for describing finite state recognizers, a more specific problem statement becomes:

+> Using our description language, write a finite state recognizer that recognizes valid descriptions of finute state recognizers.

+Armed with things like regular expressions, this is not difficult.
+Armed with finite state automata, this is still not difficult, but it is exceedingly labourious.
+Finite state automata live in the Turing Tar-Pit, a place where "Everything is possible, but nothing of interest is easy."[^ttp] Well, everything that a finite-state recognizer can recognize is possible, but still, nothing of interest is easy.

+[^ttp]: Perlisisms—"Epigrams in Programming" by Alan Perlis http://www.cs.yale.edu/homes/perlis-alan/quotes.html

+Given a problem that takes an hour to solve, a programmer is a person who spends three days writing tooling so that the problem can be solved in half an hour.
+We're programmers, so insted of griding away trying to make a huge, monoithic finite-state recognizer by hand, we'll build some tooling to write the finite state recognizer's description for us.

+The simplest place to start is the foundation of all practical software development: **Composition**.
+If we have ways of breakinga problem down into smaller problems, solving the smaller problems, and then putting the parts back together, we can solve very, very big problems.

+We'll do that here.
+We will start by learning how to compose recognizers.
+If we can write small recognizers (such as "a quoted string") and then compose them (using operations like union or catenation), it will be much easier to write a recognizer for valid descriptions of finite state automata.

+---

 # Composeable Recognizers